I thought few things could go together as well as coffee and donuts. Then I baked them in a cookie.

-Despite my love for them, I eat a donut maybe once or twice a month.
-I am rapidly aging, and my metabolism simply can not keep up with a donut-based diet.
-Unlike donuts, I begin most every morning with a cup of coffee.
-So when I came across a cookie recipe that combined the two, I was sold.
+Despite my love, I eat a donut maybe once a month.
+Unlike donuts, I begin almost every morning with another love, a cup of coffee.
+Hence, when I came across a cookie recipe that combined the two, I was sold.

 The recipe calls for espresso powder for the coffee flavor.
 I happen to be partial to Savory Spice Shop’s Baker’s Brew Coffee Spice.
 It combines coffee with cocoa, cinnamon, nutmeg, cardamom, allspice, mace and ginger.
-I am beginning to love that spice mixture as much as I love donuts.
+I am beginning to love that spice mixture for baked goods almost as much as I love donuts.
+Enjoy!

 - For the Cookies

-- 1 tablespoon instant espresso power or coffee spice
+- 1 tablespoon instant espresso power or coffee baking spice

 - 2 eggs

 - 1/2 teaspoon vanilla extract

 - 6 ounces donuts or donut holes, cut into small pieces